 The primary landside development includes a terminal area, aircraft parking aprons, Fixed Base Operator (FBO) facilities, general aviation aircraft storage hangars, fuel storage facilities, and access roadways.

-The main aircraft parking apron at Big Bear City Airport is located south of Taxiway “A”.
-This apron consists of approximately 450,000 square feet of aircraft parking and movement space, providing approximately 218 aircraft tie down positions.
+The main aircraft parking apron at Big Bear Airport is located south of Taxiway “A.” This apron consists of approximately 450,000 square feet of aircraft parking and movement space, providing approximately 218 aircraft tie-down positions.

 Hangars and Aircraft Storage

-The Airport provides a total of 122 paved aircraft tie down locations.
-103 tie downs are located on the south side of the field on the main apron, while an additional 19 paved tied owns are located on the north side of the field adjacent to Taxiway “B”.
+The Airport provides a total of 129 paved aircraft tie-down locations.
+104 tie-downs are located on the south side of the field on the main apron, while an additional 25 paved tie-downs are located on the north side of the field adjacent to Taxiway “B.”

 The Airport has approximately 142 hangar spaces in 31 separate buildings.
-The Airport has three maintenance/storage hangers located on airport property, as well as numerous storage units in leased hangars.
-The combined square footage of the three main maintenance hangers/storage facilities is approximately 2,450 square feet.
+The Airport has one maintenance/storage hangar located on airport property, as well as numerous storage units in leased hangars.

 Fuel Storage Facility